Tuesday, February 13, 2024

 Adapted from The Kitchen Diaries by Nigel Slater (Fourth Estate, 2005)

-Please try to find canned tomatoes from Italy and Italian pasta cut with bronze dies and slow-dried, like Pasta Setaro or Faella.
+Please try to find canned tomatoes from Italy and Italian pasta cut with bronze dies and slow-dried.
 The difference is noticeable.
 The pasta is rough, not smooth, and sauces don't slip off.
-Excellent online sources for these are BuonItalia (tomatoes and Pasta Setaro) and Gustiamo (tomatoes and Faella pasta).
+Excellent online sources for these are BuonItalia and Gustiamo.

 I often serve this on a plate with a vegetable instead of a salad.
-And I highly recommend opening a particularly delicious bottle of red wine to use in the sauce and drink with dinner.
+I also recommend opening a particularly delicious bottle of red wine to use in the sauce and drink with dinner.

 4 tablespoons butter

-About 3 ounces pancetta, cut in 1/4-inch cubes
+About 3 ounces pancetta, cut into ¼-inch cubes

 1 small to medium onion, chopped